 - One Yakuza boss in the Wolverine comic book had a spider tattooed on his face, as opposed to the usual back or shoulders to symbolize his absolute lack of fear of being identified as a criminal.
 (And that he was a Chessmaster wannabe).

 - Hefty Smurf in The Smurfs began to wear a heart tattoo on one or both of his upper arms in the cartoon show, which then migrated over into the comic books starting with "The Jewel Smurfer".
-Without the tattoo, he was able to disguise himself as a rebel Smurf in the comic book version of "King Smurf" when he was serving as captain of the guard.
-Unfortunately, he was also mistaken for a rebel Smurf by King Smurf's troops, and nobody believed he was Hefty Smurf until he gave them a good beating.
+Without the tattoo, he is able to disguise himself as a rebel Smurf in the comic book version of "King Smurf" when he is serving as captain of the guard.
+Unfortunately, he is also mistaken for a rebel Smurf by King Smurf's troops, and nobody believe he is Hefty Smurf until he gives them a good beating.

 - Dart from the Atari Force second series is given tattoo marks all along the left side of her body by her partner Dalia for successful missions performed during her time serving as a member of a mercenary school.